webrecorder/browsertrix/frontend/docs/docs/user-guide/crawl-workflows.md

 While crawling, the **Latest Crawl** section streams the current state of the browser windows as they visit pages.
 You can [modify the crawl live](./running-crawl.md) by adding URL exclusions or changing the number of crawling instances.

 Re-running a crawl workflow can be useful to capture a website as it changes over time, or to run with an updated [crawl scope](workflow-setup.md#crawl-scope).

+## Workflow Metadata

+To easily identify and find archived items within your org, you can automatically name and tag archived items through custom [workflow metadata](workflow-setup.md#metadata).

 ## Workflow Status